sillevl/labict-citygame/game-creator.md

 ![](/assets/startscreen topbar.png)

-After we press the option to make a new game, we will be entering the next screen of the application in this screen
+After we press the option to make a new game, we will be entering the next screen of the application.
+In this screen the user will spent most of its time setting up the game, choosing their team name and adding a description of the game.

 ![](/assets/gamescene.png)

-Each option do the following things:
+In this screen the Topbar will have unlocked all its options, each of these options do one of the following things:

 * New: Create a new GamePacket for each Team and resets any previously made changes
 * Open: Open a collection of previously-created games